AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## <a name="simulink"/>Simulink API

-An even more intuitive to create control loops and perform live experiments is the Simulink API for the HeatShield.
+If you cannot program in C/C++ just yet, you may want to try out the Simulink API for the OptoShield that enables to create control loops and perform live experiments in the MATLAB/[Simulink](https://www.mathworks.com/products/simulink.html) environment.
 It utilizes the [Simulink Support Package for Arduino Hardware ](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) which supplies algorithmic units in blocks that access the hardware functionality.
-In direct contrast with the way MATLAB handles Arduinos, the block scheme in [Simulink](https://www.mathworks.com/downloads/) is transcribed into C/C++, then compiled to machine code and uploaded to the microcontroller unit (MCU).
+The block scheme in [Simulink](https://www.mathworks.com/downloads/) is transcribed into C/C++, then compiled to machine code and uploaded to the microcontroller unit (MCU).
 In other words, code is run directly on the microcontroller.
 Simulink not only transcribes the block schemes for hardware, it also maintains the connection between the development computer and MCU.
 This way controllers can be fine-tuned in a live session, or data may be displayed and logged conveniently.

 The Simulink API offers the following algorithmic blocks:
 ![OptoSimulink](https://user-images.githubusercontent.com/18485913/57798916-2e553000-774e-11e9-8749-4d8769ff7176.png)